 Why isn't my representative's position on Vote X taken last week

-published by the groups typically after the congressional session ends.
+This information is published by the providers typically after the congressional session ends.
 Some

-groups may take 6-9 months and some do it once every two years.
+providers may take 6-9 months and some may do it only once every two years.